-Knowing the line between legitimate business practices and unfair competition is essential in today's business environment.
+Knowing the line between legitimate business practices and unfair competition is essential in today’s business environment.
 Stepping over the line means liability, staying too far back means lost opportunities.
-Antitrust laws, trade secret laws, trademark and trade dress, patents, noncompete contracts, and a host of regulatory regimes define the boundaries of permissible competition.
+Antitrust laws, trade secret laws, trademark, and trade dress, patents, non-compete contracts, and a host of regulatory regimes define the boundaries of permissible competition.
 Our attorneys apply laws from all of these areas to help our clients establish where the line falls.
-We have expertise in:

 Trademark and trade dress claims, trade secret claims and patent claims (both infringement and patent abuse)

 - A business’s unique knowledge, inventions and identity are among its most important assets.
 We counsel clients on issues such as exploitation of patented and non-patented technology, potential monopolization issues and licensing of technology and know-how.

 - We understand the importance of a company’s identity, and the laws that prohibit others from using it for their own advantage.

 - We counsel our clients in patent, copyright, trademark and trade secret issues, and have successfully represented them when litigation becomes unavoidable.